 We hope this note provides you with all the information you need about the inspection.
-However, you can find further information about inspections at www.educationscotland.gov.uk.
+However, you can find further information about inspections at education.gov.scot.

 We would also welcome feedback on your views of the inspection, to take into account as we develop our approaches to inspection and review.